R-17 Elbrus: Libya

-Libya – It has been rumoured that R-17s were fired by loyalist forces against rebels in the 2011 Libyan civil war during the first phase of the war.
+It has been rumoured that R-17s were fired by loyalist forces against rebels in the 2011 Libyan civil war during the first phase of the war.
 On 14 August 2011 a confirmed R-17 launch was detected by a US Aegis destroyer, with the missile fired from Sirte and heading toward rebel positions in Ajdabiya.
 The missile fell 80 km off target in the middle of the desert, inflicting no damage.
 Eight days later, on August 22, three more R-17 launches were detected by NATO.